stakkr-org/stakkr/docs/index.rst

 Last, but not the least, it's highly configurable and each service mounts a volume to have a persistence of data.
-You can even, if you want, add more directives on some services (change the `php.ini` for example and chose your versions (PHP 5.3 or 5.6 or 7.1 or anything else).
+You can even, if you want, add more directives on some services (change the `php.ini` for example and choose your versions (PHP 5.3 or 5.6 or 7.1 or anything else).

 Examples